Matricial circular systems and random matrices: Joint *-distributions

 \begin{Lemma} With the above notations, let $a_j=\zeta_{p_j,q_j}^{\epsilon_j}(u_j)$, where $p_j,q_j\in [r]$, $u_j\in \mathpzc{U}$ and $\epsilon_j\in \{1,*\}$ for $j\in [m]$ and $m\in {\mathbb N}$.
 Then

-where $f$ is the unique coloring of $\pi$ which is adapted to $(a_1, \ldots, a_m)$. \end{Lemma} {\it Proof.} For notational simplicity, we assume that $\mathpzc{U}$ consists of one element, which allows to skip $u$, with no essential loss to the generality of our proof.
-We have
+where $f$ is the unique coloring of $\pi$ which is adapted to $(a_1, \ldots, a_m)$. \end{Lemma} {\it Proof.} We adopt the convention that if $m$ is odd, then all corresponding sets of adapted pair partitions are empty, in which case both sides of the above formula vanish.
+Thus, we only need to compute the mixed *-moments